ssaring/sportstracker/sportstracker/docs/README.txt

 Runtime Environment (JRE), so the user does not need to install Java before.
 The installers will create a menu entry for easy SportsTracker startup.

-If you are not using an installer, you need to download the ZIP archive with the application binaries.
-Then extract this archive to a directory of your choice.
+If you are not using an installer, you need to download the ZIP file with the application source code and build the binaries by using Maven.
+The build process and the application execution is documented in the chapter 'Developer Requirements' below.
-On Windows systems you can start the application just by starting the file 'sportstracker-x.y.z.jar'.
-On Unix-like systems you need to start it by using the command 'java -jar sportstracker-x.y.z.jar' from the application directory.

 The default directory for the application data is '$HOME/.sportstracker', e.g. '/home/foo/.sportstracker' for the Linux user foo.
 You can also specify